 The Importance of Life Insurance

 Regardless of your health or heart conditions, it’s important that you get life insurance coverage for you and your family.
-Giving your loved ones the financial security that they need if you were to pass away.
+Giving your loved ones the financial security that they need.

-If you’re like most Americans, you would leave your family with thousands of dollars in debt if something tragic were to happen to you today.
-Mortgage payments, car loans, credit card bills, and much more.
+Before you buy a plan, you have to add up your mortgage payments, car loans, credit card bills, and much more.
+These are the debts which would go to your family members.
 This isn’t the type of inheritance that you want to leave to your children.
-It can be difficult for a family to handle the loss of a loved one emotionally, but it can be even more difficult as the debts are piling up and they have no way to pay for them.
+You’ll leave emotional pain, but it can be even more difficult as the debts are piling up and they have no way to pay for them.

 The best way to keep your family from struggling financially to pay for your final expenses is to have a life insurance policy that will cover all those debts.
-Before you purchase a policy, regardless if it’s a no medical exam or a traditional medically underwritten policy, make sure that your plan is large enough to pay for all of the debt you would leave to your loved ones.
+Before you purchase a policy, regardless if it’s a no medical exam or a traditional medically underwritten policy, crunch the numbers to buy a big enough plan.

 Not only do you have to calculate all of your debt, you also have to think about how much income your family would lose.
 Do you have a wife and children that rely on your salary?
-How would your family be able to get by without your income?
-Would they be able to replace it easily?
+Would they have thousands of dollars of debt thanks to you?
 Depending on how much coverage you can get, you should consider how long your family would need to replace your income.